 - to take a leave she does not want when another reasonable accommodation is available,

 - to accept an accommodation she does not want.

 Employers must post a Notice about this law where notices to employees are customarily posted.

-The Notice, prepared by the Illinois Department of Human Rights (IDHR) that enforces this law, can be found at http://www2.illinois.gov/dhr in English and Spanish.
+The Notice, prepared by the Illinois Department of Human Rights (IDHR) that enforces this law, can be found in English and Spanish at https://www2.illinois.gov/dhr/Publications/pages/pregnancy_rights_notice_requirement.aspx.

 The Notice provides IDHR contact information, and a form for filing a charge with them—which must be filed within 180 days of the action that violated this law.